Duration & study mode

 There is a strong emphasis on placement learning and developing the practical skills relevant to the modern sports, health and fitness industries.
 Excellent industry links provide work-based learning opportunities and offer links to attainment of coaching qualifications.

-The School of Science and Sport has an enthusiastic and committed staff team that provides a supportive learning environment and a flexible approach to study.
-Sport Coaching is offered at our new state-of-the-art Lanarkshire Campus from September 2018.
+The School of Health & Life Science has an enthusiastic and committed staff team that provides a supportive learning environment and a flexible approach to study.
+Sport Coaching is offered at our state-of-the-art Lanarkshire Campus.

 UWS offers opportunities for our students to study abroad via our exchange programmes.

 Study abroad is extremely beneficial to personal and professional development and research has shown that worldwide employers value graduates with intercultural awareness and global competences.
 Our BSc Sport Coaching students have completed successful exchanges with universities in the USA, France, Spain and Sweden.